For those of you wondering where to go in Japan...! Recommended tourist spots all over Japan

 Photo by Pixta

-Sakurajima, the symbol of Kagoshima Prefecture, is a rare active volcano in the world that is still emitting smoke.
-It was once an island, but due to a major eruption in 1914, it became connected to the nearby Osumi Peninsula.
+Sakurajima, the symbol of Kagoshima Prefecture, is a rare active volcano that still emits smoke.
+It was once an island, but after a major eruption in 1914, it became connected to the nearby Osumi Peninsula.

-You can also land on Sakurajima by car or by ferry, and the view of the sometimes violent smoke rising is impressive.
+You can reach Sakurajima by car or ferry, and the sight of the violent smoke rising from the volcano is quite impressive.

-Also, if you're lucky, you might see dolphins swimming in the sea from the Sakurajima Ferry, which connects Kagoshima city and Sakurajima.
+If you're lucky, you might even be able to see dolphins swimming in the sea from the Sakurajima Ferry, which connects Kagoshima city with Sakurajima.
 You can also eat the famous udon noodles on board.

 Shuri Castle (Okinawa Prefecture)

-Shuri Castle was once the royal castle of Okinawa, which was part of the Ryukyu Kingdom.
-It was burnt down during World War II, but was rebuilt in 1992 on the ruins of Shuri Castle with a vermilion color scheme.
+Shuri Castle was once the royal castle of Okinawa, the Ryukyu Kingdom.
+It was burned down during World War II, but was rebuilt in 1992 on the former site of Shuri Castle, with a vermilion color scheme.

-However, in 2019, a fire struck again, and seven main buildings were destroyed...
-Reconstruction work is currently underway.
-The skeleton of the main hall will be completed at the end of December 2023, and roof tiling and painting will begin around June 2024.
-You can take a look at the precious building that will be completed in 2026 and can only be seen now.
+However, in 2019, it was hit by another fire, destroying the seven main buildings...
+Restoration work is currently underway.
+The framework of the main hall will be completed at the end of December 2023, and roof tiling and painting will begin around June 2024.
+You can now view the precious, rare sights that can only be seen now as the building works towards completion in 2026.

-Also, even though some of it was destroyed in a fire, there are still many things to see, so please be sure to visit when you come to Okinawa.
+Although some parts were destroyed in the fire, there is still much to see, so be sure to visit it if you come to Okinawa.

 Churaumi Aquarium